sams96/sams96.github.io/_posts/2018-11-25-portfolio-ii.md

 being the only one outside of that.
 I have again chosen to stick to black and white images taken with my Hasselblad for consistency, and because it's what I primary set-up.
-I am planning on doing one of these with the colour photos that I've taken since I started shooting square.
+I am planning on doing one of these with the colour photos that I've taken since I started shooting square format.
 <!--break-->

 <a href="https://www.flickr.com/photos/ss9679/45260077484/"